-- A. Personal illness or when attendance in school endangers the student's health or the health of others.
-B. Family death and funeral. - A Family death and funeral. - C. Medical or dental appointments that cannot be scheduled outside school hours. - D. Attendance of non-school activities or functions authorized by the Superintendent or designee. - E. Special and recognized religious holidays observed by the student's faith. - F. Registering to vote or voting in a public election. - G. Mandate or order of government agency. - H. A student whose parent or legal guardian is in military service in the armed forces of the United States or National Guard, and such parent or legal guardian has been called to duty for or is on leave from overseas deployment to a combat zone or combat support posting shall be granted excused absences, up to a maximum of five school days per year, for the day or days missed from school to visit with his or her parent or legal guardian prior to such parent's or legal guardian's deployment or during such parent's or legal guardian's leave. - I. Extreme circumstances that cannot be resolved outside school hours; parent or guardian must request and receive approval from the Principal or designated representative. - J. Any other absence not explicitly defined herein, but deemed by the Local Board to have merit based on the circumstances.
+- Personal illness or when attendance in school Α. endangers the student's health or the health of others. Β. Family death and funeral. - C. - Medical or dental appointments that cannot be scheduled outside school hours. - Attendance of non-school activities or functions D. authorized by the Superintendent or designee. - Ε. Special and recognized religious holidays observed by the student's faith. - F. Registering to vote or voting in a public election. - Mandate or order of government agency.
+G. - A student whose parent or legal guardian is in military Н. service in the armed forces of the United States or National Guard, and such parent or legal guardian has been called to duty for or is on leave from overseas deployment to a combat zone or combat support posting shall be granted excused absences, up to a maximum of five school days per year, for the day or days missed from school to visit with his or her parent or legal guardian prior to such parent's or legal guardian's deployment or during such parent's or legal guardian's leave.

+- I. Extreme circumstances that cannot be resolved outside school hours; parent or guardian must request and receive approval from the Principal or designated representative. - J. Any other absence not explicitly defined herein, but deemed by the Local Board to have merit based on the circumstances.